omin23/Monitoring-The-Future-Analysis/README.md

 ## Baseline Model

 For the baseline Model to used a Random Forest Classifier of the 3 of the featues, <span style="background-color: #ff8c9c80">BR/SRinhouse: </span>, <span style="background-color: #ff8c9c80">Lonely: </span>, and <span style="background-color: #ff8c9c80">WishMoreFrinds: </span>.
-Using the following three variables made sense at it focued on 3 relevant aspects of a 12th's graders Social Network State.
+Using the following three variables made sense at it focued on 3 relevant aspects of a 12th's graders Social Network State: sibilings, friends and slef perception.
+The RandomForest Classifier also had n_estimators be 100 to ensure that all the different combinations of trees could be used.

+For the first simple model the accuracy was 0.28 or about 28% with a similar F1 score of 0.26 or about 26%.
+While this may seem low initially, we are trying to classify poeple into 5 catagories.
+Thus Random in our case is about 20% and we surpass that threshold.
+Additionally, this is evidnce that

 ## Final Model

 We added the rest of the variables and used Grid Search Cv to find the best tree depth for the model.